 A wedding theme gives you somewhere to start

 Having a theme gives you a starting point.
-You can literally do anything you want to – but that’s overwhelming!
+You can literally do anything you want to – but -that’s overwhelming!
 So coming up with a theme gives you somewhere to begin looking.
 As a designer I LOVE hearing that people have a theme.
 Instead of presenting a couple with a hundred different options (totally possible, by the way), I can straight away present them with 5 or 10 invites that have the right sort of feel about them.
+Much less overwhelming.

 A wedding theme helps you make decisions

 Having an overarching theme for your wedding day certainly helps with making decisions on the wedding details.
 You are able to run your options through the filter of “does it fit my wedding theme” and quickly make a call on whether the flowers are a good fit, the bridesmaid dresses are the right colour or the wedding invitations are the perfect start to your day.